 Why did they try to kill Qasim, you ask?
-Well, mostly because Qasim wasn't very interested in all this Nasserist/pan-Arabist business.
+Well, mostly because Qasim wasn’t very interested in all this Nasserist/pan-Arabist business.
 To the extent that he exhibited any nationalist impulses they were toward Iraqi nationalism, not Arab nationalism.
 He opposed Iraq joining the UAR and was supported in his decision by the Iraqi Communist Party, which very much did not get along with the socialist Baathists.
-At least in part Qasim's reluctance to join the Nasserist movement seems to have been a personal issue, in that he saw that Nasser didn't like sharing power and didn't want to give up his authority in Iraq by signing on to (at best) be the Egyptian leader's Iraqi sidekick.
+At least in part, Qasim’s reluctance to join the Nasserist movement seems to have been a personal issue, in that Qasim saw Nasser didn’t like sharing power.
+Qasim, and I can kind of understand where he was coming from, didn’t want to give up being the leader of Iraq in order to be, at best, Nasser’s Iraqi sidekick.

 Because of their basic incompatibility in terms of worldview, Qasim and Arif weren’t going to be able to coexist over the long haul.
 But their falling out actually happened surprisingly quickly.
 By September 1958, just a few months after the 14 July coup, Qasim had stripped Arif of all his post-coup positions, including deputy prime minister and deputy commander of the armed forces, and tried to send him away as ambassador to West Germany.
 Arif essentially told Qasim to get bent and Qasim then had him arrested in 1959.
 After a brief stint on death row (!), though, Arif was released from prison into house arrest in 1961 and was free to begin planning his uprising, with heavy Baathist involvement.
 Qasim, meanwhile, spent the early 1960s trying and mostly failing to control the Communist Party as its affiliated militias committed acts of violence against political opponents and generally set about alienating a lot of Iraqis, especially in the middle class, who would eventually support the Baathist coup.